kvarak/dnd/docs/_Classes/bard.md

 You can use any mirror as a spellcasting focus for your spells.

 ### Bonus Proficiencies
-When you join the College of Mirrors at 1st level, you gain proficiency with Sleight of hand.
+When you join the College of Mirrors at 1st level, you gain 1 skill point to spend on *Sleight of hand*.
 In addition you learn the spell *silent image* and it does not count towards the number of bard spells you know.

 ### Illusory Distraction
-From 3rd level, your talents of redirection and distraction are supplemented by illusory magic.
+Your talents of redirection and distraction are supplemented by illusory magic.
 When you cast an Illusion spell of 1st level or higher, you can magically turn invisible until you cast a spell, attack, or after 1 minute.

 A creature that perceives any illusion created by that spell as real or that fails any saving throw caused by an illusion spell will take an additional 1d6 psychic damage next time you damage them with a cantrip or attack.
 You can only take advantage of this extra damage while the illusion is sustained, or until 1 minute passes (whichever comes first).

 The damage dealt by this feature increases to 2d6 at level 7, 3d6 at level 11, and to 6d6 at level 16.

 ### Illusive Step
-At 6th level, your bardic magic deflects and redirects harm from those who hear it.
+Your bardic magic deflects and redirects harm from those who hear it.
 Whenever a creature expends your bardic inspiration dice on a saving throw, if that effect would allow you to take only half damage on a successful saving throw, they instead take no damage if they succeed.

 ### Hall of Mirrors
-Starting at 14th level, your magic can refract and reflect the world around you, redirecting spells to protect you and your allies.
-When a spell targets you or a creature within 30 feet, or if a spell's area of effect overlaps within 30 feet, you can use your ***reaction*** to attempt to reflect it.
+Your magic can refract and reflect the world around you, redirecting spells to protect you and your allies.
+When a spell targets you or a creature within 30 ft, or if a spell's area of effect overlaps within 30 ft, you can use your ***reaction*** to attempt to reflect it.

 Make an ability check using your spellcasting ability plus your proficiency modifier contested with the spellcaster's spell save DC.
 On a success, the spell is recast from your location, allowing you to change the targets or area of effect.
 It still uses the spell attack modifier and spell save DC from the caster.